 - Lateral cutaneous nerve of the thigh.

 In addition to above structures, Femoral Triangle also includes:

 - Femoral branch of the genitofemoral nerve.

 A short account of some contents of the femoral triangle is supplied in the subsequent text.

 Femoral Artery and its Branches

 Femoral Vein and its Branches

 The femoral vein accompanies the femoral artery.
-The vein is posterior to the femoral artery in the apex and medial to it at the base of the triangle.
+The vein is posterior to the femoral artery in the apex and medial to it at the base of the Femoral Triangle.
 It gets the great saphenous vein and profunda femoris vein and veins corresponding to the superficial branches of femoral artery.

 The femoral nerve is located lateral to the femoral artery, outside the femoral sheath, in the groove between the iliacus and the psoas major.
 About 2.5 cm below the inguinal ligament it divides into anterior and posterior sections which enclose lateral circumflex femoral artery between them.
 The anterior section produces 2 cutaneous branches- intermediate and medial cutaneous nerves of the thigh.
 The medial cutaneous branch accompanies the lateral side of the artery; at the apex of the triangle it crosses the front of the artery from lateral to medial side.
 The posterior section gives rise to cutaneous nerve- the saphenous nerve.
 It goes downward along the lateral side of the artery.

 Lateral Cutaneous Nerve